nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ---
-title: Default database schema
+title: Default Database Schema
 uid: en/developer/tutorials/db-schema
 author: git.skoshelev
 contributors: git.mariannk
 ---

-# Default database schema
+# Default Database Schema

 In this article, we will look at the database schema that is installed during initial installation and which remains unchanged in 90% of cases.

 We won't bring the entire schema as a whole but will describe the default installation that provides for the creation of 126 tables.

-To understand such a scheme easily let's split it into parts.
+To understand such a schema easily let's split it into parts.
 Below, we grouped the tables most naturally and understandably:

 * [Customers info](#customers-info)
 * [Products info](#products-info)